MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/dcs-inspection.md

 Microsoft Cloud App Security enables you to natively use the Microsoft Data Classification Service to classify the files in your cloud apps.
 Microsoft Data Classification Service provides a unified information protection experience across Office 365, Azure Information Protection, and Microsoft Cloud App Security.
 The classification service allows you to extend your data classification efforts to the third-party cloud apps protected by Microsoft Cloud App Security, using the decisions you already made across an even greater number of apps.

 >[!NOTE]
-> This feature is currently available in the US, Europe (except France), Australia, India, Canada, Japan, and APAC.
+> This feature is currently available in the US, Europe, Australia, India, Canada, Japan, and APAC.

 ## Enable content inspection with Data Classification Services